PHPfox-Official/phpfox-v4-issues/README.md

-# PHPfox Issue Tracker
+# phpFox Issue Tracker

-Use this [issue tracker](https://github.com/moxi9/phpfox/issues) to report any problems you encounter with PHPfox.
+Use this [issue tracker](https://github.com/moxi9/phpfox/issues) to report any problems you encounter with phpFox.

 Please search the bug tracker for your issue before posting, in order to avoid duplicating issues.